-Fall 2020 Health Insurance Regulations for Students in Onsite Programs
+Fall 2021 Health Insurance Regulations for Students in Onsite Programs

-Any student enrolled full or part time in a traditionally onsite degree-granting or certificate program at the BAC, but taking courses remotely due to COVID-19 for the fall 2020 semester, will be required to show proof of coverage or be enrolled in the BAC's student health insurance plan per 956 CMR 8.02.
+Any student enrolled full or part time in a traditionally onsite degree-granting or certificate program at the BAC but is taking courses remotely due to COVID-19 for the fall 2021semester, will be required to show proof of coverage or be enrolled in the BAC's student health insurance plan.

-For students living outside of Massachusetts or outside of the United States of America for Fall 2020, proof of comparable coverage in the student's current state or country of residence will need to be shown.
+For students living outside of Massachusetts or outside of the United States of America for Fall 2021, proof of comparable coverage in the student's current state or country of residence will need to be shown.

-For students registered for fall 2020 courses, the BAC will be permitting waivers for where the student is currently living and taking classes.
+For students registered for fall 2021 courses, the BAC will be permitting waivers for where the student is currently living and taking classes.

-Health Insurance/Benefit Plan must provide reasonably comprehensive coverage of health services, including preventive and primary care, emergency services, surgical services, hospitalization benefits, ambulatory patient services, mental health services, and prescription drugs; and access to those covered services is reasonably accessible to the student in the area where the Student attends School per 956 CMR 8.05(2)(a).
+Health Insurance/Benefit Plan must provide reasonably comprehensive coverage of health services, including preventive and primary care, emergency services, surgical services, hospitalization benefits, ambulatory patient services, mental health services, and prescription drugs; and access to those covered services is reasonably accessible to the student in the area where the student attends School per 956 CMR 8.05(2)(a).

-A student participating in classes remotely for Fall 2020 due to COVID-19, the "area where the student attends School" is the location where the Student is currently remotely attending classes for the relevant term.
+A student participating in classes remotely for Fall 2021 due to COVID-19, the "area where the student attends School" is the location where the student is currently remotely attending classes for the relevant term.
 See 956 CMR 8.05 (2)(c)(3).
-In addition, the BAC may waive participation in SHIP if the Student is studying in a foreign country and the Student has coverage in that foreign location.
+In addition, the BAC may waive participation in

+SHIP if the student is studying in a foreign country and the Student has coverage in that foreign location.
 See 956 CMR 8.05 (2)(c)(2).

-Please note: Students may waive SHIP coverage if they have comparable coverage such as outof-state Medicaid, out-of-state Exchange Marketplace coverage (i.e., Qualified Health Plans), out-of-state employer sponsored insurance (e.g., HMO, PPO, POS), or foreign health coverage in the area in which they are taking classes remotely.
+Please note: Students may waive SHIP coverage if they have comparable coverage such as out-of-state Medicaid, out-of-state Exchange Marketplace coverage (i.e., Qualified Health Plans), out-of-state employer sponsored insurance (e.g., HMO, PPO, POS), or foreign health coverage in the area in which they are taking classes remotely.